 tarfile using the “Export” option in the dashboard menu.
 Only users with admin or creator permissions on the dashboard will be allowed to export it.

-This file can then be imported by other users into their workspace.
+This file can then be imported by other users into their workspace (where they have creator/admin permissions).
 This can be achieved by using the “Import Dashboard” button on the top-right of the dashboard listing screen.

 Download Data: Data corresponding to an embedded sheet may be downloaded by clicking on the “Download Data” menu option on the sheet.
 This will provide options to select the number of rows to be downloaded, file format for download and an optional filename as shown.

-Threads: You can capture a screenshot of the dashboard and annotate it or start a discussion about it with other members of your group/team by using the threads feature on the Dashboard UI.
+Threads: You can capture a screenshot of the dashboard and annotate it or start a discussion about it with other members of your group/team by clicking on the “Create Thread” option from the dashboard options menu.
 An email will be sent to all included members on creation of the thread

 You can also view all threads related to the dashboard by clicking on the “View Threads” button.

 You can tag dashboards so that you can search them easily in the future.
 This can be achieved by using the “Add Tag” feature on the dashboard screen.
-You can then search for similarly tagged dashboard by keying in the tag in the search box available inside the application header.
+You can then search for similarly tagged dashboards by keying in the tag in the search box available inside the application header.
+The tag will also appear as a seperate tab on the dashboards screen, where you can see the list of all similarly tagged dashboards.

 You can create alerts corresponding to the data on the dashboard by clicking the “Create Alert” option on the embedded sheet.
 Alerts are created corresponding to sheets and can be viewed directly in the sheet editor as well.